Chicago Coin-Operated Piano and Orchestrion Rolls

 A Timeline of Significant Historical Events

-Text in BOLDFACE = technology and design;
+Text in BOLDFACE = Technology and design;

-Text in regular type = events and people.
+Text in regular type = Events and people.

 Year Month Associated Historical Event